Skip to content

 What’s the difference between MDM and MAM?

-While MDM focuses on overseeing devices, mobile application management (MAM) targets the control of corporate apps and associated data.
+While MDM focuses on overseeing devices, mobile application management (MAM) targets the control of corporate apps and associated data rather than the managed device itself.
 A company may use an MDM or an MAM depending on its needs, but most achieve the highest level of control with a combination of the two.

 With more and more employees using mobile devices for work, effective MDM is critical to improving your business’s efficiency and protecting data.
 Apple MDM and Android MDM vary somewhat, but either may be appropriate for your company.
-If you’re considering using Apple devices at work, see how easy Apple MDM can be with a free 30-day trial of SimpleMDM or learn more from the SimpleMDM blog.
+If you’re considering Apple device management, see how easy Apple MDM can be with a free 30-day trial of SimpleMDM or learn more from the SimpleMDM blog.